BFEFacility/Coldie/README.md

 This cheat does not violate upon Bomber Friends's intellectual property or copyright.

-*This script is part of the Bomber Friends Exploration facility*
+*This script is part of the Bomber Friends Exploitation facility*